 Cookies are small data files with text that is stored in your browser.

 Information stored in this file is used to distinguish yourself as unique visitors to the web server.
 Information stored in cookies from CSS does not contain any personal information.
+These may be ‘session’ cookies, meaning they delete themselves when leave the website or ‘persistent’ cookies which do not delete themselves and help the websites recognise you when you return.

 If you choose to disable cookies, some portions of this site will not function fully (for example login and personalization).
+In some cases the website may not be accessible at all.

 3. How CSS Uses the Information Collected